The Claymore Award -

 Any author may enter (published or not); however, the contest is limited to only unpublished manuscripts not currently under contract.

 Ten finalists are chosen through a blind judging process.
-The winner will receive an engraved replica of a Claymore Dagger, free admission to Killer Nashville 2013, and more.
+The winner will receive an engraved replica of a Claymore Dagger, free admission to the current year's Killer Nashville, and more.
 The top ten finalists also receive prizes.
-All authors will receive written feedback.
-Any manuscript of merit will be recommended by Killer Nashville to agents, editors, and publishers regardless of placement in the contest.
+Any manuscript of exceptional merit deemed ready for submission will be recommended by Killer Nashville to agents, editors, and publishers regardless of placement in the contest.

-The winner will be announced at the awards ceremony during the Guest of Honor dinner on the evening of Saturday, August 24, 2013.
+The winner will be announced at the awards ceremony during the Guest of Honor dinner & Awards Banquet on the Saturday evening of the conference.